stackbit-projects/silvestru-site-f4da8/about.md

 Now while I may not be cleaning houses anymore...

-If you want a job done well, I sure can help you clean the profits, dollars and cents that are laying about in your lists and current customers through engaging copy.
+I sure can help you clean the profits, dollars and cents that are laying about in your lists and current customers through engaging copy.

+Need a job done well?

 [Holla at your boy](/contact).